Conditions of Admission

 You select a number of songs from your list, different from the ones you performed in the 1st round, with a total duration between 14 and 16 minutes.
 This selection is to be submitted at your registration.

-You will also have to introduce and present this programme and yourself.
+The idea is that you introduce and present this programme and yourself.
 We invite you to be creative, and to be as theatrical as you like!
 This means that there will not be a moderator or presenter in the second round!

-- All songs have to be sung by heart, with the exemption that the Artistic Director may decide that the commissioned composition may be sung from score.
+- All songs have to be sung by heart, with the exemption that the Artistic Director may decide that the commissioned composition may be sung from the score.
 Consult us in case you are not sure on this point!

 - The application fee of €150 can be transferred via bank transfer upon completion of the registration form.
 Admissions are only considered for which the payment is received (proof of payment suffices in case of applications that are completed near the deadline).